Facebook under fire following Cambridge Analytica exposé

 Both Democrats and Republicans issued strong statements on Monday calling on Facebook to make changes and questioning whether the company had grown too big, too fast.

-Ron Wyden (D-Or.), a member of the Senate Intelligence Committee, sent a letter to Zuckerberg asking whether the Federal Trade Commission should be step in.
-Facebook signed a consent decree agreeing to protect users privacy in 2011.
+Ron Wyden, D-Ore., a member of the Senate Intelligence Committee, sent a letter to Zuckerberg asking whether the Federal Trade Commission should be step in.
+Facebook signed a consent decree agreeing to protect users' privacy in 2011.
 Failure to do so could result in financial penalties.

-Senator Rubio (Rep Fla.) told NBC’s "Meet The Press," that the company’s ability to control its platform had not kept pace with its rapid growth.
+Sen. Marco Rubio, R-Fla., told NBC’s "Meet The Press" on Sunday that the company’s ability to control its platform had not kept pace with its rapid growth.

 “I’m disturbed about Facebook’s growth and behavior,” Rubio said.

-Free Press, a consumer advocacy group aimed at helping consumers regain control of their private information, said it believes there is a role for the FTC in this situation.
+Free Press, an advocacy group aimed at helping consumers regain control of their private information, said it believes there is a role for the FTC in this situation.

-"It seems apparent that Facebook has violated the 2011 consent decree governing its use of users' personal data," said Tim Karr, senior director of strategy.
-"The questions remain: will the FTC follow the letter of its decree and levy fines against the company?"
+"It seems apparent that Facebook has violated the 2011 consent decree governing its use of users' personal data," said Tim Karr, senior director of strategy at Free Press.
+"The questions remain: Will the FTC follow the letter of its decree and levy fines against the company?"

-The FTC declined comment on whether it will issue a civil penalty against the Silicon Valley giant.
+The FTC declined to comment on whether it will issue a civil penalty against Facebook.

 Joel Winston, a privacy lawyer who specializes in consumer protection, said social media users might want to imagine what kind of power Facebook will have after collecting decades worth of consumer likes, not just on its platform but across the web and in the real world thanks to location tracking.